MahmoudSallam1/movie-react-app/README.md

-Using Reac js to build Search Movie App using TMDb API
+Using React js to build Search Movie App using TMDb API